Kenshiro-28/MAGI/README.md

 This plugin allows MAGI to download an image generation model from Hugging Face.

-Only models using FluxPipeline are compatible.
+Only Stable Diffusion 3 checkpoints are supported.

 MAGI will use the model to generate context-related images and save them in the folder **workspace**.